Symmetric blind information reconciliation for quantum key distribution: Acknowledgments

 \section{Acknowledgments}

-We thank N. Gisin for a number of useful discussions and valuable comments.~We thank J. Mart\'inez-Mateo for numerous of important remarks and comments helping us to improve the manuscript.
-We acknowledge fruitful discussions with N. Pozhar, M. Anufriev, D. Kronberg, and D. Elkouss.~We thank M. Galchenkova for invaluable input in the initial phase of the project.
-The research leading to these results has received funding from Ministry of Education and Science of the Russian Federation in the framework of the Federal Program (Agreement 14.582.21.0009, ID RFMEFI58215X0009).~C.C.W.L. acknowledges support from ORNL laboratory directed research and development program (LDRD), the U.S.~Department of Energy Cybersecurity for Energy Delivery Systems (CEDS) program program under contract M614000329.
+We thank N. Gisin for a number of useful discussions and valuable comments.~We thank J. Mart\'inez-Mateo for numerous important remarks and comments helping us to improve the manuscript.
+We acknowledge our fruitful discussions with N. Pozhar, M. Anufriev, D. Kronberg, and D. Elkouss.~We thank M. Galchenkova for invaluable input in the initial phase of the project.
+The research leading to these results has received funding from Russian Science Foundation under project 17-71-20146.~C.C.W.L. acknowledges support from ORNL laboratory directed research and development (LDRD) program, the U.S.~Department of Energy Cybersecurity for Energy Delivery Systems (CEDS) program program under contract M614000329.

 {A\arabic{equation}}